Home City Transfers Airport Transfers Private Driver Group Transfers

 You already know about Dubrovnik.
 The walls, the old town, the sunset from the fortress.
 It’s spectacular and it’s expensive.
 In peak season (July–August), a coffee in the old town costs €5, restaurants charge €25+ for a main, and the walls walk is packed shoulder-to-shoulder by 10am.

-The local approach: Walk the walls at 8am when they open, not at noon.
+The local approach: Walk the walls at 8am when they open (€40 in 2026, allow 1.5–2 hours).
 Skip the main street (Stradun) restaurants — walk one street up or down for half the price.
-Take the cable car to Mount Srd at sunset, not midday.
+Take the cable car to Mount Srđ (the hill above town) at sunset, not midday.
 And get out of the city for at least one day.

 How long to stay: 2–3 nights is enough.
 After that, move on — there’s better value elsewhere.